 New Study: Does Ketamine Work Like an Opioid?

-A new study recently published in The American Journal of Psychiatry indicates that ketamine may activate opioid receptors responsible for controlling pain, reward responses, and addictive behaviors.
+The American Journal of Psychiatry indicates that ketamine may activate opioid receptors responsible for controlling pain, reward responses, and addictive behaviors.
 Although still just a theory, researchers at Stanford University who conducted the study believe this could explain why ketamine has proven to be so effective as a treatment option for some patients suffering from depression, PTSD, mood disorders, and even chronic pain.

 Ketamine has been widely used as a safe and fast-acting anesthetic since the 1970s.
 Over the last decade, however, it has gotten increased attention from the medical community as a potential treatment for depression and other mood disorders, when administered in sub-anesthetic dosages.
 The results of recent studies as well as anecdotal evidence strongly indicate that when administered properly, ketamine has the very real potential to offer immediate relief from both mood disorders and chronic pain, without many of the risky side effects associated with traditional antidepressants and opioid-based medications.